AI disclosures the law requires, running on your site.

 L3Evidenced

-L2 · Rendered — declared disclosures render on every placement
+Level 2 · Rendered: declared disclosures appear on every placement

-Article 50 applies from 2 August 2026.
-Transparency obligations for AI systems that interact with people, generate synthetic content, or produce deepfakes — Regulation (EU) 2024/1689, in force since 1 August 2024.
-Non-compliance with Article 50 carries fines of up to €15 million or 3% of worldwide annual turnover (Article 99(4)(g)).
+The obligations cover AI systems that interact with people, generate synthetic content, or produce deepfakes.
+In the EU, Regulation (EU) 2024/1689 has been in force since 1 August 2024, with fines up to €15 million or 3% of worldwide annual turnover under Article 99(4)(g).
+California's AI Transparency Act (SB 942) starts the same day, and more regimes are already live worldwide.
+See the laws directory.
 Read the regulation on EUR-Lex

 How it works